The fourth meeting of the NJ Cannabis Regulatory Commission (CRC) focused on the issues towns are having along with edibles.

 “We should allow as many licenses as possible,” said Roland Pott, Chair of Trenton Downtown Association.

-Eric Jiang of Scarlet Reserve lamented that the regulations for microbusiness applicants are very difficult since there are strict residency requirements for the employees, making it difficult for those from smaller towns.
+Eric Jiang of Scarlet Reserve lamented that the regulations for microbusiness applicants are very difficult.
+There are strict residency requirements for the employees, making it difficult for those from smaller towns.